 Please be aware of social distancing, limited number of people at one time in the funeral home and cemetery chapel.

-To plant a tree in memory of Kenneth P Gagner, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Kenneth P Gagner, please visit our tribute store.

 Shriners Hospital for Children